GillesJ/beautiful-jekyll/aboutme.md

 ---
 Gilles Jacobs is currently researching text mining technologies for financial applications at Ghent University and Solvay Business School/VUB.
 He works on artificially intelligent systems for extracting fact and opinion from economic news in the SENTiVENT project.
 Before that, he created state-of-the-art systems for sentiment analysis, automated social media moderation, and several text classification applications.
 If you have any useful data trapped in unstructured text, my bots will get it out.

-He takes personal interest in blockchain technologies such as smart contracts and decentralized governance.

 ## Contact
 You can message me by using the email form below: